joseph-behrens/game-catalog/README.md

 - If you prefer to not use Vagrant.
     1. Download [Python](https://www.python.org/downloads/) and install it onto your own computer.
-    2. [PostgreSQL](https://www.postgresql.org/download/) will also be required if you decided to run without Vagrant.
-    3. This application requires Flask to be installed.
+    2. This application requires Flask to be installed.
 This is used to make connections to the database from Python.
         - First, ensure [pip](https://pip.pypa.io/en/stable/installing/) is installed
         - Then from your command shell run `pip install flask` .
-    4. Clone or download this repository to your computer.
+    3. Clone or download this repository to your computer.
-    5. Open a command shell and navigate to the directory you saved to.
+    4. Open a command shell and navigate to the directory you saved to.
-    6. Run the application using `python views.py`
+    5. Run the application using `python views.py`